Providence Admission Requirements

 What are the SAT requirements for students to be admitted to Providence College?

 Providence College typically requires applicants to be in the top 20 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1230 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1150.
 The estimated average SAT composite for admitted freshman is 1310 out of 1600.
+The school ranks #2 in Rhode Island for highest average SAT composite score.
 46 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|